Tzigo/Metadataviewer/README.md

 # Metadataviewer

-settings for color theme and thumbnail size implemented
+A small handy portable tool for reading and editing metadata for images created with Automatic1111/ForgeUI